To sum up Randy is easy for me: he is the most generous man I have ever known.

 We love you all so much.
 I’ll let you know how it goes.
 See the link below if you’d like to join at 11!

 Love, Jesse (& Adrian, Gracie, James, John, and Julian)“

 Example 1: A few days ago, at the age of 58, he and his wife Fabiana adopted a 2 year old named Noah, who was a ward of social services in Tennessee.
 Randy has two daughters by a previous marriage, and they are now in their twenties.
 More about them later, suffice it to say I consider both of them to be extremely well adjusted human beings.
-Fabiana and Randy were married 12 years ago.
+Fabiana and Randy were married 12 years ago, but have been a couple much longer.
 About 6 years ago they decided to put their hats in the ring as foster parents.
 They have had custody since that time of 3 babies, 2 of which ended up back with their birth parents.
 Noah is the 3rd and they have had him since soon after he was born.

 This is just the latest in a very long line of generous things the man has done.
 I of course have been on the receiving end of it myself.
 He and I have been friends since 1977, which is why he is the lead off in this series of posts.
 That makes him my 2nd oldest continuous friend (Marda Kirn being #1).
 Above is a picture of us and a few other folks, from 1978, when we built the little outdoorstage and provided the lighting and sound for the Rabbit Junction Dulcimer Festival in Boulder, CO.
 It was organized by Bonnie Carol, who is in fact my 3rd oldest continuous friend, as we met when she called me to see if I would work on her festival.